TTAB Proceedings

 Contact Us

-The results mentioned above were dependent on the facts of the case, and results of such cases differ if based on different facts, thus the above statements do not constitute guarantees‚ warranties‚ or predictions regarding the outcome of your legal matter.
+The results mentioned above are dependent on the facts of the case, and results of cases differ based on the differing facts.
+Thus the above statements do not constitute guarantees‚ warranties‚ or predictions regarding the outcome of your legal matter.